 Did you know?

-According to the Head Start Program Performance Standards, a program must ensure at least 10% of its total funded enrollment is filled by children eligible for services under the Individuals with Disabilities Education Act (IDEA).
+The Head Start Program Performance Standards require programs to ensure at least 10% of its actual enrollment is filled by children eligible for services under the Individuals with Disabilities Education Act (IDEA).
 Children with disabilities who have been evaluated and deemed eligible for IDEA services but are not receiving services count toward the 10% requirement.
-How does your program's selection criteria and procedures support the fulfillment of this requirement?
+How do your program’s selection criteria and procedures support the fulfillment of this requirement?

 The Office of Head Start has expanded its interpretation of public assistance to include families participating in the Supplemental Nutrition Assistance Program (SNAP).
 While most SNAP recipients have incomes below the federal poverty guidelines, some have incomes that fall between100 and 130% of poverty.
 How does your program's selection criteria make sure those most in need of services are prioritized?